“The best ideas come from the ‘shop floor’.”

 Take it back to basics

-I am a huge believer in having the digital-first approach but, if this is not an option, why not go for a digital-second approach?
+I am a huge believer in having the digital-first approach but, if this is not an option, why not go for a digital-second approach to ideation?
 By this I mean, why not go back to the traditional suggestion box, postcards, suggestions cards etc. This will then lead to some double-handling of information, but it will open your innovation process up to a much wider audience – an audience that may hold your key to success.

 Plan some face-to-face time